AnthonyCorrado/DynamicTicTacToe/README.md

   * Adding a player shot clock to prevent stalling.
 Perhaps a five second limit before the turn is forfeited.
   * Deploying to Firebase for online play against friends.
   * Record/stat keeping system.

+## What Was Used:

+Most of the heavy lifting was JavaScript and Angular.
+Sci-fi styling courtesy of CSS.
+A version of this TTT includes some code to allow deployment on Firebase.
+This is still a work in progress.

+## Contact:
+If you have any feedback, comments, or questions, please reach out!
+Contact me through Github or via Gmail.
+The choice I leave up to you.
+Thanks in advance!
+Anthony - anthonymcorrado@gmail.com